ylischwartzman/nterpriseTAPS/README.md

 	Copyright 2018 Zones nfrastructure

 #	Summary:
+	*View the full ReadMe word document for details and screenshots

 	This program can be used to deploy enhanced TAPS-like deployment services to a CUCM system The service is presented as an XML service to the phone display